 The required numbers were represented in several different pivot tables.
 Some GETPIVOTDATA formulas did the job of getting the right numbers out of the pivots.
 The client did not want to use a pivot table to show the numbers.
 Instead it was desirable to pull down the formulas and use the result of that.
 To be able to do that, the spreadsheet needed all the unique combinations possible for the data.
 After all, only that would add up to the right total.
 And that’s where Power Query came to the rescue.
 In today’s post you learn 2 tricks to produce all possible item combinations from several columns.

+You can find the video tutorial on the top of this page.
 If you would rather read the tutorial or need more instructions, then continue reading.

 Load data to Power Query

 This example uses the following data:

 In order, the tables names are CountriesCurrencies, BusinessUnits and Metrics.
 To start out with, get all data into Power Query by repeating the below process for each table:

 - select the table -> go to the data tab -> click From Table / Range

 - click close & load dropdown -> select close & load to… -> choose only create connection

 Repeat the previous steps for all three tables.
 You should end up with below three queries.